hasura/graphql-engine/docs/graphql/manual/mutations/insert.rst

 **How it works**

-An insert mutation is processed as follows:
+A nested insert mutation is processed as follows:

-1. The object relationships are inserted, i.e. in this case, the address is inserted and its ``id`` is collected in this step.
+1. The object relationships are inserted first, i.e. in this case, the address is inserted and its ``id`` is collected in     this step.

-2. The author is now inserted with the ``address_id`` being set to the ``id`` of the address that was inserted.
+2. The parent object is inserted next. i.e. in this case, the author is now inserted with the ``address_id`` being set to the ``id`` of the address that was inserted.
 Because of this, it is not allowed to pass ``address_id`` in the author object if you are also providing data for the address relationship.

    The ``id`` of the author is collected in this step.

-3. The array relationships are now inserted.
-The ``author_id`` of the article(s) will be set to the author's ``id`` collected in the step 2.
-Hence, it's not possible to specify ``article_id`` in the data for the articles relationship.
+3. The array relationships are inserted at the end. i.e. in this case, the articles are now inserted with their ``author_id`` set to the author's ``id`` collected in the step 2.
+Hence, it's not possible to specify ``author_id`` in the data for the articles relationship.

 Insert an object with a JSONB column
 ------------------------------------